Moonstroke/cyano/README.md

 tried.

 For *nixes, the only package necessary for the sources to compile is `libsdl2-dev`.
-Recommended packages are `make` to provide the compilation tool and `doxygen` for the documentation processor.
+Recommended packages are `make` to provide the compilation tool, `doxygen` for the documentation processor and Clang to build the compilation database (see next section).

 For Win32, the developer tools must be installed (they come with Visual Studio) to provide `nmake` and the compiler/linker.
 The SDL and doxygen (if desired)